 Certain programs exist that allow registered nurses without their baccalaureates to complete both the bachelor's and master's degree as part of one accelerated program.
 For most programs, however, a bachelor's degree in nursing in required.
 Many schools also require separate admissions into their graduate school first and then their geriatric nursing program.
 This program takes two years to complete.

 Geriatric nursing shares many classes with other nursing programs.
 Students learn various aspects of anatomy, medical practice and science as it applies to care for elderly patients.
 General courses often include advanced anatomy and clinical research seminars.
 Other gerontology-specific courses include:

 - Health throughout the life span

 Employment Outlook and Salary Information

 In addition to working in hospitals, nurse practitioners who specialize in geriatric nursing are also employed in assisted living facilities, nursing homes and elderly care clinics.
-The U.S. Bureau of Labor Statistics (BLS) reports that registered nurse employment is projected to increase 16% between the years 2014-2024, corresponding to the increase in the elderly population.
-According to BLS figures, the average annual salary for a nurse practitioner was $101,260 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that registered nurse employment is projected to increase by 12% between the years 2018-2028, corresponding to the increase in the elderly population.
+According to BLS figures, the average annual salary for a nurse practitioner was $111,840 in May 2019.

 The John A. Hartford Foundation has been a driving force in the development of strong geriatric nursing programs.
 As such, the organization funds numerous scholarships for students doing research in geriatric nursing and pre-doctoral nurses who intend to work in the field of gerontology.
 Earning a doctorate can place geriatric nurses in fields of research or management.